 He is the author of three editions (1994, 2002, 2012) of Descriptive Inorganic, Coordination, and Solid-State Chemistry.
 In addition, an international edition was published in 2012 and is available all over the world.
 The latter was preceded by the 1995 Spanish edition (Quimica Inorganica, Introduccion a la Quimica de coordinacion, del estado solido y descriptiva), the 2002 India Edition (Inorganic and Solid-State Chemistry), the 2008 Korean edition, and the 2017 Brazilian Portuguese edition (Química inorgânica descritiva, de coordenação e do estado sólido) .
 He was also a contributing author for 30-SECOND CHEMISTRY, published by Ivy Press in 2017.

 He has been a leader or co-leader of two Allegheny travel seminars: "Traveling with the Atom: London and Paris" (2002) and "Traveling in the Liberal Arts Tradition: Berlin, Leipzig, Warsaw and Prague" (2004).
-He and his wife have also been scientific/historical travelers to England, Scotland, Ireland, France, Switzerland, Germany, Norway, Sweden, Italy, the Czech Republic, Poland and Russia.
-Now a full time writer, his current project is Traveling with the Atom: A Scientific Guide to Europe and Beyond.
+He and his wife have also been scientific/historical travelers to England, Scotland, Ireland, Canada, New Zealand, France, Switzerland, Germany, Norway, Sweden, Italy, the Czech Republic, Poland and Russia.
+Now a full time writer, his most recent book is Traveling with the Atom: A Scientific Guide to Europe and Beyond (2020).
 He lives with his wife Kathleen on a pond in the woods of New Hampshire.
 They are the parents of three daughters, Jennifer, Emily, and Rebecca and grandparents of Rory Warren Sands, Theodore Rodger Sands, Wesley Glen Sands and Rachel Jane Bisset.